-- Adding your action to the community action map, so that other people can find you. - Signposting potential volunteers and supporters to you, as and when they get in touch with us. - · Providing Team Wilder poster templates and other adaptable promotional material. - Celebrating your news through our regular newsletters and social media streams, which reach people across Somerset.
+- Adding your action to the community action map, so that other people can find you. - Signposting potential volunteers and supporters to you, as and when they get in touch with us. - Providing Team Wilder poster templates and other adaptable promotional material. - Celebrating your news through our regular newsletters and social media streams, which reach people across Somerset.

-...so don't forget to let us know what you've been up to! teamwilder@somersetwildlife.org
+Don't forget to let us know what you've been up to!
+Email us at teamwilder@somersetwildlife.org